FlyingPumba/InterpBench/README.md

 Then, to activate the virtual environment: `poetry shell`

+## Usage

+You can either use InterpBench by downloading the pre-trained models from [the Hugging Face repository](https://huggingface.co/cybershiptrooper/InterpBench) (see an example [here](https://colab.research.google.com)), or by running the commands available in the Python framework.

+See [EXPERIMENTS.md](EXPERIMENTS.md) for a list of the commands used in the paper's empirical study.

 ## Tests

 To run the tests, you can just run `pytest` in the root directory of the project.
 The tests for submodules are ignored by default.